 Stage 2 – change what needs to be changed (unfrozen and moving to a new state)

 Once sufficient dissatisfaction with the current conditions and a real desire to make some change exists, it is necessary to identify exactly what needs to be changed, if not already articulated in the first stage.

 Observed Behaviors and Actions Common in Stage 2

 - Words take on new and expanded meaning

 - A concept is interpreted within a broader context

 - There is an adjustment in the scale used in evaluating new input relative to what had previously been learned and accepted as factual.

 Stage 3 – making the change permanent (refreezing)

-Refreezing is the final stage where the action becomes habitual.
-This requires behavior that is consistent with other behaviors and the values and beliefs held by the individual.
+Refreezing is the final stage, where the action becomes habitual.
+This requires behavior consistent with other behaviors and the values and beliefs held by the individual.